Allegro is organizing an ALMA Science Day on Friday November 22, 2019, at Leiden Observatory.

 Allegro organizes this meeting for the Netherlands ALMA community to share their exciting new science, hear the latest news from the telescope, and discuss user experiences and ALMA-related topics.

 We will finish the day with a Borrel at the 11th floor, next to the Allegro offices.
-Allegro will pay one beer for each one of the registered participants.
+We look forward to seeing you!

 Follow this link to see the Program.